-- 9.2.1.8.1 Willingham, Morgan Hole, and Fort Kissimmee Campgrounds are the only designated campgrounds for PRA Permit Holders.
+9.2.1.8.1 Willingham, Morgan Hole, and Fort Kissimmee Campgrounds are the only designated campgrounds for PRA Permit Holders.
 Campground boundaries are delineated on the map (Appendix 5) and marked with signs in the field.
-Camping spots are first come, first serve; reserving spots is prohibited. - 9.2.1.8.2.
-Generators are only allowed in Willingham Campground west of Frostproof Road, Morgan Hole Campground north of Kissimmee Road, and Fort Kissimmee Campground north of the boat landing. - 9.2.1.8.3 All campers and camping equipment must be removed from the Range when recreation closes each weekend.
-With the following exception: PRA Permit Holders may store a single tent, camper and/or a single trailer in Morgan Hole or Willingham Campground for the duration of General Gun, Small Game and/or Spring Turkey Seasons, for an additional fee per camper/trailer per hunt season (see Appendix 4).
-Campers shall be brought in no more than one week before the start of a hunt season and removed no later than one week after the hunt season ends, or as authorized by the Installation Commander.
+Camping spots are first come, first serve; reserving spots is prohibited.

+9.2.1.8.2.
+Generators are only allowed in Willingham Campground west of Frostproof Road, Morgan Hole Campground north of Kissimmee Road, and Fort Kissimmee Campground north of the boat landing.